MIX NYC: 2007: MIX 20

+2008: MIX 21

 In 2008 MIX took over a former Liz Claiborne department store in the South Street Seaport, filling every nook and cranny with installations, decorations and performances.
 The festival took place in October, earlier than its traditional mid-November dates, because the space, donated free of charge by the landlord, was only available at that time.
-This year MIX NYC initiated a program of artist-designed T-shirts celebrating the festival, each available in a limited edition.
+MIX NYC initiated a new program of festival T-shirts designed by artists Diego Montoya and Nickolas Bullock, Carlo Quispe and Ethan Shoshan, PolyVestedRelics, Kate Huh and Ginger Brooks Takahashi, each available in a limited edition.

+The festival included installations from artists such as the perennial Peter Cramer, Jessica Dellacave, Kate Huh, feminist art punk band Chicks on Speed, Desireena Almoradie, Atif Toor and a work featuring analog televisions and several sculptures by Effie Asili.

+Film restorations from the MIX Memorization project included All Women Are Equal (15mins, 1971) an historically significant early work on 16mm about transgender experience by transgender filmmaker, Marguerite Paris.
+Influential experimental filmmaker Jack Smith's Sailors of Sinbad (29mins, 1978), filmed at Coney Island's Sahara, was presented by filmmaker / academic Jeremy Tartaglia.

+The program Hollyweird: Queered Movies curated by filmmaker Kristen Anchor, evoked the culture-jamming spirit of the time, in which "artists, scholars, fans and critics claim cultural and political agency by interrupting, re-visioning, and queering texts."
+Other programs focused on war, collaborative film projects across boundaries between "bioboys and tranny boys, dykes and fags, girls and ladies, sissies and butches", films created in MIX NYC workshops, sex and relationships, comedic parodies of cis-heterosexism, dance film, queer embodiment and queer subjectivity.
+Karen Hines' My Name is Pochsy (7mins, 2008) was a standout short.

+2009: MIX 22

 The 2009 festival took place in Chelsea for the first time since 1993, this time in an 7000 sqft empty storefront of a newly constructed condo building.
+The festival suffered some noise complaints from condo residents above, who felt that festival-goers were too loud.

 Ceiling to floor glass windows gave MIX unprecedented street visibility, including projections by Lori Hiris and Kadet Kuhne.
 Installations were prominent again, most notably a large geodesic dome that was Wildflowers of Manitoba, by Luis Jacob and Noam Gonick.
 A live actor inhabited the dome, silently lying there, listening to records, lighting incense and ruminating, while 3 projections illuminated some of the panels with scenes of a same-sex love and commitment.

-The closing night feature Maggots & Men, by Carey Cronenwett, was sold out, as were several other shows.
-The festival suffered some noise complaints from condo residents above, who felt that festival-goers were too loud.
+The closing night feature Maggots & Men, a celebrated short film and trans reimagining of the Kronstadt rebellion by Cary Cronenwett was sold out, as were several other programmes.